cloudwithdavid/cloudwithdavid/README.md

-I am an aspiring Cloud Engineer
+I'm an aspiring Cloud Engineer
 — driven by learning, and **continuous improvement**

 I document my learning journey as *Cloud With David*